ampedPF/discordjs-voicemanager/README.md

 # discordjs-voicemanager

-- Create a bot on https://discord.com/developers/applications
+- Create an application on https://discord.com/developers/applications

-- In General Information, make sure to enable `Presence Intent`, `Server Members Intent`, `Message Content Intent`
+- In Bot tab, after enabling the bot and reseting the token, make sure to also enable `Presence Intent`, `Server Members Intent`, `Message Content Intent`.

 - In OAuth2 tab, select `bot` scope with `Administrator` bot permissions then invite bot to your discord server using the generated link.
 e.g. https://discord.com/api/oauth2/authorize?client_id=CLIENT_ID&permissions=8&scope=bot